-“As a black woman,” Lindsay began, “it is very important for me to tell you how Garrett’s post made me feel.
+“Nothing that I’m about to say is nothing I haven’t already told you.
+Becca told me not to hold back,” Lindsay began, referencing Kufrin’s friend and Bachelor Nation’s Bekah Martinez, who Yrigoyen said is “no longer invited over” to their home after their disagreement over the post.
+“As a black woman, it is very important for me to tell you how Garrett’s post made me feel.
 This is not an isolated accident with Garrett’s behavior and I never spoke about what Garrett did during your season.
 I never spoke about it and it was out of respect for you and your relationship.”

 “To me, this is what Garrett thinks, this is what Garrett is,” Lindsay continued.
 “He posted a black box.
 He never said ‘black lives matter.’
 He posted fists of every color, which to me is like, ‘Everybody, all lives.’
 And then the very next post is the ‘thin blue line’ with a heartfelt, thought-out caption that he said with his chest.
 And to me, that is what you feel, and that is what you believe.
 I don’t think Garrett is malicious, but Garrett is what the problem is.”

 After Kufrin went on to say that Yrigoyen’s post wasn’t “malicious,” Lindsay became emotional as she continued to explain how the photo made her feel.